rizdaprasetya/mt-alt-doc/en/home.md

 #### Accept payment on your e-commerce website or app or both

-Accept payment from your customer within your website or application with Card Transaction, Bank Transfer, Direct Debit, E-Wallet, [and more](https://midtrans.com/payments).
+Accept payment from your customer within your website or application with Card Transaction, Bank Transfer, Direct Debit, E-Money, [and more](https://midtrans.com/payments).
 Choose [Beautiful Snap user interface](/en/snap/overview.md) or [Customizable Core API](/en/core-api/overview.md) to enable your website and app to accept payment securely in a few simple steps.

 #### Subscription / Recurring Service